Lesson Plans: Municipal Solid Waste

 An average person throws away five pounds of trash per day.
 What would your classroom produce?

-5.0 pounds x no. of students and staff in school = lbs./school per day.
+- 5.0 pounds x # of students and staff in school = lbs./school per day.

-Since 2,200 pounds = 1 ton, how many tons of waste does your school contribute to the County’s 3.4 million tons?
+- Since 2,200 pounds = 1 ton, how many tons of waste does your school contribute to Cuyahoga County?s 3.4 million tons?

 A school with 250 students and staff produce 1,250 lbs./day and 456,250 lbs./year.
 This is 207.4 tons of waste for the school in a year.

-For details about lesson plans and classroom activities, contact Kathleen Rocco at 216.443.3731 or email.
+For details about lesson plans and classroom activities, contact our education specialist at (216) 443-3731 or send an email.

 Grades K-3: Disappearing Trash